thomaswalden/thomaswalden.github.io/aboutme.md

 ### Research Interests
  - The Biomechanics of Blood Flow Restricted Walking
  - Effects of Exercise on Cognitive Health
- - Healthy Aging - Increaseing Health, Fitness, Mobility and Quality of Life Using Exercise
+ - Healthy Aging - Health, Fitness, Mobility and Quality of Life Using Exercise
  - Using Enviromental Factors to Improve Sports Performance

 ### Professional Values